 - Chickens need their faces.

-I understand a chicken in a sweater is kindda pretty.
+I understand a chicken in a knit cape is kindda pretty.
 So let’s get that out of the way.

+Matching hats on the other hand?
+Not even a chicken can give that look any dignity.
 Seriously.
-If this chicken had opposable thumbs it would use them to pop its owners eyes out.
+If this gal had opposable thumbs she would use them to pop her owner’s eyes out.

 (note: I didn’t link to any photo sources because my point isn’t to call out anyone who makes or sells chicken sweaters … it’s to let the world know a chicken doesn’t need a sweater)

+NO!
 So what’s the number one, actual reason you shouldn’t put a sweater on a chicken?
-Because it’s stupid.

 Chickens are kind of geniuses at regulating their own body temperature.
 Their temperatures can go from 105 F to 109 F depending on what they need any given day.
 When it’s cold out they instinctively eat more which, through digestion, raises their temperature.
 They shiver, huddle and most importantly fluff out their feathers when they’re cold.